 In case you didn’t know, Hawaii receives a lot of rain — more than any other place in the United States.
 The chances are high that you will experience one of the islands’ frequent thunderstorms.
 For that, we recommend a packable rain jacket.

 We both have rain jackets made by Arc’teryx and Patagonia.
 They are lightweight, durable, packable, waterproof, and windproof.
-Any rain jacket will do, but the top-dollar ones will hold up and really help in inclement weather.
+Any rain jacket will do, but the top-dollar ones will hold up and help in inclement weather.

 See Our Recommendations